kendarorg/PhpNuget/README.md

 	* Admin UserId: the user that will be created (or updated) as admin
 	* Admin Password: the password (on update will be overwritten)
 	* Admin Email: ...
+	* Password Regex: The regex that will be used to verify the password (default min 8 chars, max 40)
+	* Password Description: The error to show when the password is not matching the regex
 	* Application path: If the website is "http://host/nuget" will be "nuget".
 If the website is "http://host" will be empty.
-	* Data Root: The directory in which the packages (and txt db) will be placed.
+	* Data Root: The directory in which the txt db will be placed.
+It's usually a subdir of the website but can be changed.
+	* Packages Root: The directory in which the uploaded packages will be placed.
 It's usually a subdir of the website but can be changed.
 	* php-cgi.exe: To allow the configuration of php under IIS.
 	* Allow package update via Upload: Default disabled, if enabled it is possible to overwrite the packages BUT THIS IS NOT A STANDARD BEHAVIOUR.
 	* Allow package delete: Default disabled.
 LEAVING IT ENABLED IS NOT A STANDARD BEHAVIOUR